-The School's operating expenses do not include any indirect operating costs of the College, such as facility rent, finance, payroll and administrative services performed by the College.
-These services are provided by the College at no cost to the School.
+CLARK's operating expenses do not include any indirect operating costs of the College, such as facility rent, finance, payroll and administrative services performed by the College.
+These services are provided by the College at no cost to CLARK.

 NOTE G - RISK MANAGEMENT